Proclamation ceremony marks tourism contributions, kicks off National Travel and Tourism Week

-Niedan-Streeks said to the crowd gathered for a proclamation ceremony that “Personally, I just couldn’t keep the secret any longer” in announcing Morford as the recipient of the award that has recognized Gering champions of tourism since 2007.
+Niedan-Streeks joked to the crowd gathered for the proclamation ceremony, “personally, I just couldn’t keep the secret any longer,” in announcing Morford as the recipient of the award that has recognized Gering champions of tourism since 2007.
 Officials recognized Morford for his selfless contribution to tourism, the industry and the quality of life for the community.

 “This year’s recipient is the epitome of a champion of tourism,” Niedan-Streeks said on behalf of the Gering Visitors Bureau Board of Directors.
 “Our winner rarely stands in front and takes credit or recognition for their leadership.
 Our winner is someone who thinks outside the box, whose vision for the future is always tied to the past.”